cloudedbats/cloudedbats_wurb/doc/cloudedbats_wurb_software_installation.md

-# Software installation - WURB version 2017-sept.
+# Software installation - WURB

-This guide describes how to install the CloudedBats-WURB, Wireless Ultrasonic Recorder for Bats, on a Raspberry Pi 3 B or Raspberry Pi Zero W. The user of this guide should be familiar with the Linux operating system and the Raspberry Pi computer.
+This guide describes how to install the CloudedBats-WURB, Wireless Ultrasonic Recorder for Bats, on a Raspberry Pi.
+The user of this guide should be familiar with the Linux operating system and the Raspberry Pi computer.
 If not, please contact me to get a link to an already prepared disk image file for download.

-The installation process is exactly the same for Raspberry Pi 3 B and Raspberry Pi Zero W. It is possible to move the Micro-SD card between the two models after the installation.
+The installation process is exactly the same for Raspberry Pi 4 B, Raspberry Pi 3 B and Raspberry Pi Zero W. It is possible to move the Micro-SD card between the models after the installation.

-### Download Raspbian Stretch Light.
+### Download Raspbian Buster Light.

-Raspbian Stretch Light is based on Debian version 9.
-Raspbian is very similar to Ubuntu when running in terminal mode.
+Raspbian Buster Light is based on Debian version 10.
+Raspbian Buster is needed if you want to use the new Raspberry Pi 4 (not tested by me yet).
+The commands used when running Raspbian in terminal mode are very similar to Ubuntu commands.

 Download page:

     https://www.raspberrypi.org/downloads/raspbian/

-Follow the instructions and install the Raspbian Stretch Light image file (.img) on a Micro-SD card.
+Follow the instructions and install the Raspbian Buster Light image file (.img) on a Micro-SD card.
+The graphical SD card writing tool Etcher (https://www.balena.io/etcher/) is recommended.
+If you want to format the SD card back later for normal use, then the SD Memory Card Formatter (https://www.sdcard.org/downloads/formatter/index.html) is recommended because other formatters may result in lower performance.

 ### SSH - activate